edvler/yii2-adldap-module/readme.md

 $hasPermission = \Yii::$app->user->can('permissionDisplayDetailedAbout');

 //Query informations from Active Directory.
-You can use in a controller, a view, everywhere in yii2! if (!\Yii::$app->user->isGuest) {
+You can use it in a controller, a view, everywhere in yii2! if (!\Yii::$app->user->isGuest) {
     //Get the yii2 identitiy, which was set by the Yii::$app->user->login(..,..) function
     //See model/LoginForm.php in the basic template for the login logic